MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 3. Select **Install** to download and install the Guides application.

 > [!NOTE]
 > For instructions on opening and signing in to the app, if you're an author, see the [HoloLens authoring topic](hololens-authoring.md).
-Operators can use the [Guides Operating manual](operator-guide.md).
+Operators can use the [Guides Operator's manual](operator-guide.md).

 ### Distribute the apps through the Microsoft Store for Business